 Tallow vs. Plant-Based Oils

 Curious how it stacks up?
-Here's a quick side-by-side:
+Here's a quick side-by-side comparison:

 Final Thoughts